DallanQ/7_wonders_duel/QA.md

 Correct.

-> IS it right that When built, you get the benefit of the wonder on the right hand side of the card?
+> Is it right that when built, you get the benefit of the wonder on the right hand side of the card?

 Correct.